Where to eat with children in New York

 There are many restaurants in New York that cater to kids.
 What’s great is that there are a few things that actually make it a lot easier than in England.
 In New York, for example, it’s very common to only order a starter or to ask for an extra plate and cutlery so you can share your meal.
 The pizzas, in particular, tend to be large enough to share.
 Another nice option is to take a boat tour with a dinner buffet.
 This is a nice break, and the buffet system is ideal for children, as they can choose exactly what they like to eat!

 Things to Consider

-There are a few things to consider at some restaurants in New York; as an example, making a reservation is often not possible.
+There are a few things to consider at some restaurants in New York: Making a reservation, for example is often not possible.
 This means that it’s quite normal to have to wait outside before you can be seated.
 Maybe that’s not too much of a problem for you, but does your child still fancy a nice dinner after waiting half an hour or longer?
 Restaurant chains sometimes have chairs outside, but smaller restaurants don’t.
 The only tip I can give to help prevent you from waiting; make sure that you are at the restaurant before the clock strikes six.
-This way you are ahead of the musical-visiting crowds, who, especially in Midtown, flood the restaurants from 6PM onwards.
+This way you are ahead of the musical-visiting crowds, who, especially in Midtown, flood the restaurants from 18:00 onwards.

 To indicate which restaurants are most suitable for children, I have listed them by age: